tronikos/esphome-magnetometer-water-gas-meter/README.md

 # esphome-magnetometer-water-gas-meter [![Made for ESPHome](https://img.shields.io/badge/Made_for-ESPHome-black?logo=esphome)](https://esphome.io)

-This [ESPHome](https://esphome.io) package allows reading your water meter or gas meter  using the QMC5883L, a triple-axis magnetometer.
+This [ESPHome](https://esphome.io) package allows reading your water meter or gas meter using the QMC5883L or HMC5883L, a triple-axis magnetometer.

 TLDR; Add this to your ESPHome device configuration: